 Our population health programmes are developed in response to evidence-based analysis and identified unmet need, and aim to improve access and promote responsible use of medicines.
-Key projects to be advanced in 2015/16 are outlined in the box opposite.
+Key projects to be advanced in 2016/17 are outlined in the box opposite.

 Sometimes decision implementation is supported by information provided to health professionals and consumers through our health education programmes, such as He Rongoā Pai He Oranga Whānau, a programme that provides seminars to hauora Māori kaimahi, providing them with clinical information to pass on to whānau.
-We have refreshed He Rongoā Pai He Oranga Whānau to ensure it remains relevant.
 We are exploring opportunities to develop this resource for use as an educational tool in a range of health and community settings.